Workplace Skills

 Different Types of Workplace Skills

-Employees tend to function in an ecosystem.
+Employees function in an ecosystem.
 Not many people deal only with themselves or work on only one task all day long.
 Instead, workers interact with different stakeholders in different ways throughout their regular routine, and these factors make up workplace skills.

 Organization-Specific